cnobile2012/bahai-calendar/INSTALL.rst

        it is there.
    12. Done, the new version is published.

-If you get errors during the upload to the test `pypi` site and need to fix any files that need to be checked in you will need to move the tag the *HEAD* of the branch afterwards.
+If errors occurred during the upload to the test `pypi` site and need to fixed any files.
+The tag created above will need to be moved to the *HEAD* of the branch afterwards.

    1. Run local tests.
    2. Commit and push all code relating to the errors found above.